oguzy/ovizart/README.md

 	$ rm -rf bin/ develop-eggs/ eggs/ parts/ src

-On upto date OS, runnint bootstrap.py mak ask you to update it
+On up to date OS, running bootstrap.py may ask you to update it

 	$ rm bootstrap.py
 	$ wget http://downloads.buildout.org/2/bootstrap.py

-After running bootrap.py you will have your directory structre to keep Python bindings.
+After running bootstrap.py you will have your directory structure to keep Python bindings.
 Run the buildout command either buildout2.7 or for up-to-date ones the buildout one.

 	$ buildout

-If the command runs succesfully new directories should be seen at the ovizart directory.They are *bin*, *develop-eggs*, *eggs*, *parts* and *requirements* directories.
+If the command runs successfully new directories should be seen at the ovizart directory.They are *bin*, *develop-eggs*, *eggs*, *parts* and *requirements* directories.
 Except from *bin* directory, others keep the required third-party bindings that are defined at the buildout.cfg file. *bin* directory is the one that will help us use Django commands like "runserver* or *shell*.